basselzinaty/getdata-008-project/CodeBook.md

 * walking upstairs

-The data is collected from 30 subjects
-The data contains average for the x,y,z coordinates for the following variables
+The variables describing these activities are listed below.
+They are the average (mean & std deviation) for the  3-axial linear acceleration and 3-axial angular velocity of:

 * tbodyacc
 * tgravityacc